 First time Marist borrowers must complete the Direct Loan Entrance Counseling and Master Promissory Note.
 Please click on the link below to access the direct lending site.
-Sign in using your FAFSA PIN to complete this requirement online.
+Sign in using your FSA User ID and Password (same information that is used to compelte the FAFSA) to complete thiese requirements online.

 - Marist College Net Price Calculator

 The Net Price Calculator will help you estimate your net price

 to attend Marist based on your family's financial situation.
 Marist's

 Net Price calculator is only intended for use by prospective first-time,

 full-time traditional undergraduate students and their families who